FAQ0840 840 820 (Gratisnummer innerhalb der Schweiz)studentservices@fernuni.ch

 (Autumn Semester 2024)

-Block II introduces the economic foundations of decision making such as basic concepts of preference, axioms, states, acts, and outcomes.
+This module introduces students to economic approaches for understanding, analysing, and evaluating human decision making.
+Session I starts a selected collection of common bias and heuristics that are often observed in human decision making.
+Session II introduces the economic foundations of decision making such as basic concepts of preference, axioms, states, acts, and outcomes.
 We will use decision tree to describe simple decisions under uncertainty, and discuss several systematic, empirical deviations from the expected utility theory (EUT).
+Session III deals with decision making for future selves.
+Session IV investigates decision making with strategic interactions.
+We will introduce game theory and a variety of typical strategic constellations as well as several useful solution concepts.

-Block V presents organisational decision making and a touch of policy implications from natural experiments.
+Finally, Session V presents organisational decision making and a touch of policy implications from natural experiments.

-(Spring Semester 2024)
+(Spring Semester 2025)

 Dozent/in